agieche/frontendux/content/blog/getting-started-with-gatsby/index.md

 I wanted to start a blog about frontend related topics for a long time now.
 Due to the inspiration at [Google I/O 19](https://events.google.com/io/), I started to setup my blog this evening.
 Since I read a lot of good feedback about it, I wanted to build this blog with a static site generator called [gatsby.js](https://www.gatsbyjs.org/).
 I only have experience with rails and wordpress, when it comes serving a blog - so this is a complete new stack for me.
-YAY! 😻 Let/'s dive in.
+YAY! 😻 Let's dive in.

 ## Gatsby FTW